What is a Technical Product Manager (TPM)?

 Is it a technical role?

-This role does not require someone to be able to be technical in terms of being able to code, but they should be experienced with working with software development teams and understand the software development lifecycle.
+This role does not require someone to be technical in terms of being able to code, but they should be experienced with working with software development teams and understand the software development lifecycle.

 What benefit do TPMs bring to digital delivery?